espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 #### Linux

+Linux support in Chrome is not yet available.
+However, the ChromeOS support via BlueZ may work:

 BlueZ 5.41+ required - you can check by typing `bluetoothd --version`.
 If it isn't there are some [Bluez installation instructions here](/Web Bluetooth On Linux)

 * Type `chrome://flags` in the address bar
-* You need to enable `Experimental Web Platform Features` (`chrome://flags/#enable-experimental-web-platform-features`) in Chrome 56 or later, or `Web Bluetooth` (`chrome://flags/#enable-web-bluetooth`) in Chrome 55 or earlier.
+* You need to enable `Experimental Web Platform Features` (`chrome://flags/#enable-experimental-web-platform-features`).
 * Restart your browser

 #### Chromebook

-All Chromebooks with Bluetooth should support Web Bluetooth
+All Chromebooks with Bluetooth should support Web Bluetooth.

-* Type `chrome://flags` in the address bar
-* You need to enable `Web Bluetooth` (`chrome://flags/#enable-web-bluetooth`) in Chrome 55 or earlier.
-For Chrome 56 and later on Chromebook, there is no option available and Web Bluetooth is enabled by default.
-* Restart your browser

 #### Android

-Android 6 (Marshmallow) or later required, but Android 5 [works with the latest Chromium builds](http://stackoverflow.com/questions/34810194/can-i-try-web-bluetooth-on-chrome-for-android-lollipop))
+Android 6 (Marshmallow) or later required.

-* Type `chrome://flags` in the address bar
-* You need to enable `Web Bluetooth` (`chrome://flags/#enable-web-bluetooth`) in Chrome 55 or earlier.
-For Chrome 56 and later, there is no option available and Web Bluetooth is enabled by default.
-* Restart your browser

 #### iOS (iPhone, iPad)